slipstream/SlipStreamDocumentation/documentation/developer_guide/configuration_files.md

 ## User Password Configuration File<a name="password" />

 As mentioned above, the password of each user must be defined using separate files, located in the `./passwords/` directory.
-The file name must march the username, without any extension.
+The file name must match the username, without any extension.
 The file must only contain the password in clear text.